Blog

 Read More →National Popular Vote’s lavish junkets for state legislators

-August 5, 2021 by Sean Parnell in Defending the Electoral College
+August 5, 2021 by Sean Parnell in Electoral College

 When News Channel 5 in Nashville, Tennessee hosted a debate between Save Our State’s Trent England and NPV’s Ray Haynes, there were few surprises for people involved on either side of this issue.
 One…